The International Trauma Consortium

 The International Depression Questionnaire (IDQ)

-A Self-Report Measure of ICD-11 Depression
+A Self-Report Measure of ICD-11 Depressive Disorder

 International Depression Questionnaire_English